Getting Started: Information for First-Year Students (Freshmen)

 Teacher Education Program (RCOE) Information

 History/Social Studies Education majors will need to apply for admission to the Teacher Education program in the Reich College of Education (RCOE).
-Admission is required in order to take advanced Education courses such as SPE 3300, CI 3400, CI 3100, and student teaching (CI 4900).
+Admission is required in order to take advanced Education courses.

 All History/Social Studies Education majors graduate with the College of Arts & Sciences, not the College of Education.
 However, admission to the Teacher Education program is a requirement for any student seeking a 9-12 licensure.
+Requirements to apply to the Teacher Education program can be found on the RCOE's Apply to Teacher Education webpage.
 More details on the application process to RCOE are located on their webpage.
-If you have questions, or issues with the application process, contact Donna Bly, Program Associate & Advisor for HEP (Office 214G, Anne Belk) or by email at: firstname.lastname@example.org.
+If you have questions, or issues with the application process, contact Donna Bly, Program Associate & Advisor for HEP (Office 214G, Anne Belk) or by email at: email@example.com.

 To view the requirements for admission to RCOE's Teacher Education Program, student teaching information, or James Center support for PRAXIS 1 (Core) and other educational tests and processes, click on the links in this section.